Published: June 15, 2023 Author: Anna Kondaurova

 Special features:

 The utility named after Irfan Skijian is beloved by many for its simplicity and convenience, but not for its design and variety of functionality.
-For that matter, this software will run even on a weak PC.
+However, this software will run even on a weak PC.

 The software contains a small photo editor in which you can slightly modify the original picture.
-The program also allows you to find out data about the image, convert it into a web page, create a screenshot.
+The program also allows you to find out data about the image, convert it into a web page or create a screenshot.

 Special features: